rdeits/rdeits.github.com/_posts/2012-06-05-denavit-hartenberg-robotic-control.md

 Why do we bother?

 Well, having a coordinate frame at the end of the robot's arm lets us figure out where things in the world are relative to that point, which is where we would put the robot's hand or gripper or death saw.
-For example, to grab an object, we need to move the arm until the object is at position `\(x' = 0\)`, `\(y' = 0\)`, like so:
+For example, to grab an object, we need to move the arm until the object is at position `\(x_1 = 0\)`, `\(y_1 = 0\)`, like so:

 <img src="/img/2012-06-05/robot_with_arm_and_frame_1_and_ball.png">

 This is great, but not very useful by itself.
-When we're controlling the robot, we can use the motor his shoulder to change the angle `\(\theta\)`, but it's not obvious in general what angle we want to get the ball to `\(x' = 0\)`, `\(y' = 0\)`.
+When we're controlling the robot, we can use the motor his shoulder to change the angle `\(\theta\)`, but it's not obvious in general what angle we want to get the ball to `\(x_1 = 0\)`, `\(y_1 = 0\)`.
 What we want is an [inverse kinematics](http://en.wikipedia.org/wiki/Inverse_kinematics), a way to go from a desired orientation for the business end of our arm to the angle of the arm's joints.
 That's what we're going to develop, over the course of a few pages of math.
 But there will be pictures, so hang in there.

 # Background: Coordinate Frame Transforms